Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the favorite in three of their past 10 games and won one of those contests.
+- In six games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-2.

-- In their last 10 games with a total, the Reds and their opponents have combined to hit the over five times.
+- In their last 10 matchups with a total posted by sportsbooks, the Reds and their foes are 6-4-0 when it comes to hitting the over.

-- The Reds did not cover its most recent game with a spread.
+- The last 10 Reds games have not had a spread posted by bookmakers.

 Reds Betting Records & Stats

-- Based on this matchup's moneyline, the Reds have an implied win probability of 55.6%.

-- Cincinnati has had an over/under set by oddsmakers 40 times, and have combined with opponents to go over the total in 21 of those games (21-18-1).
+- Games involving Cincinnati have gone over the total set by sportsbooks in 22 of 41 chances this season.

-- The Reds have had a run line set for only two contests this season, and failed to cover in both.
+- The Reds have played just two games with a spread this season and failed to cover in each game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.